-In this paper, we theoretically investigate a cavity-enhanced thermometry scheme for trapped ions that exploits this phonon-induced modification of cavity-induced EIT.
-By including vibrational sidebands and the ion's motion coupled to a thermal reservoir in a $\Lambda$-type ion-cavity setup, we demonstrate that the phonon occupation of the trapped ion systematically affects the linewidth of the cavity-EIT resonance.
+In this article, we theoretically investigate a cavity-enhanced thermometry scheme for trapped ions that exploits the phonon-induced modification of cavity-induced EIT.
+We consider a $\Lambda$-type trapped ion cavity-QED system in which an auxiliary internal transition of the ion is driven by a coupling (control) laser and the cavity mode is interacted with a weak probe field.
+By including vibrational sidebands and the ion's motion coupled to a thermal reservoir in a $\Lambda$-type ion-cavity setup, we demonstrate that the phonon occupation of the trapped ion modifies the cavity EIT linewidth in a systematic manner.
 This dependence can be used as a direct probe of the mean phonon number by tuning the coupling field to motional sideband transitions.
-Therefore, the suggested method offers a cavity-compatible thermometry technique that does not depend on projective state detection after sideband cooling.
-In this theoretical framework a direct link between measurable modification of the cavity-EIT resonance and motional decoherence induced by thermal phonon is established.
-This enhances current thermometry methods and offers an experimentally feasible path for temperature diagnostics in trapped-ion cavity-QED systems.\\ We show that the coupling laser causes a phonon number-dependent change in the effective Rabi frequency when it is tuned to motional sideband transition.
+Thus, the suggested method offers a cavity-compatible thermometry technique that does not depend on projective state detection after sideband cooling.
+Our theoretical framework establishes a direct link between measurable modification of the cavity-EIT resonance and motional decoherence induced by thermal phonon.
+The proposed approach provides an experimentally feasible alternative to conventional sideband thermometry in trapped-ion cavity-QED systems.\\ We show that the coupling laser causes a phonon number-dependent change in the effective Rabi frequency when it is tuned to a motional sideband transition.
 This results in a systematic and temperature-dependent broadening of the cavity-EIT feature.
 We determine a quantitative relationship between the measured cavity-EIT linewidth and the ion temperature by numerically solving the complete open-system dynamics, which includes cavity loss, spontaneous emission, and phonon damping caused by a thermal reservoir.
-Our results indicate that this technique allows for precise thermometry in the resolved-sideband and sub-Doppler regimes and can be expanded to parameter regimes that are consistent with experimentally realized strong coupling ion-cavity systems\cite{mucke2010electromagnetically,tanji2011vacuum,Duan2010QuantumNetworksIons,Reiserer2022CavityNodes}.
+Our results indicate that this technique allows for precise thermometry in the resolved-sideband and sub-Doppler regimes and can be expanded to parameter regimes that are consistent with experimentally realized strong coupling ion-cavity systems\cite{mucke2010electromagnetically,tanji2011vacuum,Duan2010QuantumNetworksIons,Reiserer2022CavityNodes}.\\